 Question: I heard some saying that chanting certain mantras or sutras attracts spirits (ghosts) as they also want to listen to the Dharma.
 Is there any truth in this?
 If so, does it really matter, especially if I sometimes chant at night?

-Answer: Some forms of chanting is directly for spirits.
+Answer: Some forms of chanting are directly for spirits.
 However, generally, just as chanting can catch the attention of seen human beings, can also catch the attention of unseen spirit beings.
 Whether it sustains attention is another matter.
 Just as not all humans are interested in chanting, not all unseen beings are.
 Most people, unless they are very sensitive, are unlikely to feel their presence.

 The truth is, unseen beings are already kind of around us, passing by day or night without us knowing, just as undetected insects cross our paths day and night too.
 When there is sincere reciting, there is natural connection to the Triple Gem’s blessings and protection (of the Buddhas, Dharma and Sangha).
 As such, there is no need to be worried about this – especially if you have never had any strange encounters, which is the case for most.
 Unfounded fear of relatively rare ghostly encounters should not be an excuse for not practising chanting as it is a powerful means for reminding us of the Buddha’s teachings and deepening our understanding of them.